vickmuir/Backup/faqs.md

 ## Can the {{site.data.keyword.backup_notm}} capacity be increased or decreased without compromising the backups?
 {: faq}

-You can increase or decrease the size of your vault through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external}.
+You can increase or decrease the size of your vault through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 The modification to the capacity does not affect the integrity of the data that is stored in the vault.
 For more information, see [Expanding Capacity](/docs/infrastructure/Backup?topic=Backup-expandcapacity#expandcapacity).

 <hr>